Why Does B2B Content Marketing Beyond Lead Generation Matter?

 Anastasia Iliou, the Marketing Manager at Rain, believes that B2B content marketing is tricky because it involves the twin processes of “marketing to marketers” and “selling to salespeople.”

-Given this, it becomes imperative for B2B businesses to develop a holistic framework for their content marketing strategies to cover as many bases as possible.
-Start simply, but effectively, by adding an image slider to your website.
+Given this, it is imperative for B2B businesses to develop a holistic content marketing framework to cover as many bases as possible.
+Start simply, yet effectively, by adding an image slider to your website.

-The five examples discussed in this post serve as great entry points to diversifying your content marketing strategies beyond Lead Generation.
+The five examples discussed in this post serve as effective entry points for diversifying your content marketing beyond lead generation.

 Author Bio

 Alexandra Whitt works as a brand and marketing specialist at MedicoReach.
 She has been working in the b2b industry for the past two years.
-She empowers the marketers by sharing valuable information across different verticals such as healthcare, technology, marketing etc.
+She empowers marketers by sharing valuable information across verticals such as healthcare, technology, and marketing.